Last Updated on June 12, 2023 by Karl Thompson

-4. New sporting formations the world over are good examples of cultural hybridity
+New sporting formations the world over are also good examples of cultural hybridity

-- The Paradox of China – Apparently the Communist government is now commanding Chinese businesses to agressively pursue profit. http://www.csmonitor.com/Commentary/editors-blog/2011/1104/The-China-paradox-communist-capitalism
+- The Paradox of China – Apparently the Communist government is now commanding Chinese businesses to aggressively pursue profit.

-6. The spread of global media has lead to diverse uses – e.g. crowdsourcing, microfinance, and mobile phone use in Africa.
+The globalisation of media is maybe one of the best examples of transformationalist globalisation, which has lead to diverse uses – e.g. crowdsourcing, microfinance, and mobile phone use in Africa.